'Palm Springs' on Hulu: Here's What That Final Scene Meant

 (This article contains big spoilers for Hulu’s “Palm Springs,” including details about the ending.
-In case that wasn’t clear from the title.)
+In case that wasn’t clear from the headline.)

-“Palm Springs” on Hulu is not an overly serious movie.
-This thing isn’t “Dark” or “Primer” or any of those stories that get into the nitty gritty of time madness.
-It’s a romantic comedy, ok.
-It’s got it’s “groundhog Day”-esque time loop thing going, and yeah there are some nods to quantum physics and all that but it doesn’t go into much detail.
+Unlike something like “Dark” on Netflix, which is built to tie your brain in knots with its time shenanigans, Hulu’s “Palm Springs” is more about making you laugh and feel some nice human emotions.
+So even while it’s teasing the audience with some quantum mechanics, it doesn’t really get too far into the weeds on how its “Groundhog Day”-ish time loop works.

 That’s probably a good thing.
 Getting too mired in the details of quantum theory and multiverses and all that stuff would just be a distraction.
 We’re here to watch Andy Samberg and Cristin Milioti do some shenanigans and establish a deep emotional connection, not for lengthy scenes of exposition.